yuch3n/trading_scanner_suite/README.md

 # Trading Scanner Suite

 A collection of options trading scanners built in Python.
 Each scanner identifies a different type of trade setup and suggests specific option contracts to consider.
 All trades require manual approval — the scanners find candidates, you decide whether to trade them.
+The Congressional STOCK module isn't working due to not having access to live data.
+It's essentially a WIP wrapper for.
+I find that this is not even useful, as Congressional stock disclosures are more often done months after positions have been made.

 ---